Sage-Bionetworks/sage-monorepo/apps/openchallenges/nifi-registry/README.md

    - Name: openchallenges
 4. Click on the button "CREATE".

-## Stop the registry with Docker Compose
+## Stop and remove the NiFi registry container

 ```console
 docker rm -f openchallenges-nifi-registry